 About Lake Placid New York

 For a tiny village of only 2,500 people, during the summer, Lake Placid NY sure seems a lot bigger.
 Even when combined with the nearby town of Saranac Lake, the year-round population doesn’t reach 10,000.
-But thanks to the stunning natural scenery of the Adirondacks, tourism in Lake Placid has been booming for over a century.
+Thanks to the stunning natural scenery of the Adirondacks, tourism in Lake Placid has been booming for over a century.

 Where Is Lake Placid NY?

 Lake Placid, Tupper Lake, and Saranac Lake make up a region of the Adirondacks called the Tri-Lakes region.
-The town of Lake Placid NY actually sits on the south shores of Lake Placid and encompasses the scenic Mirror Lake.
+The town of Lake Placid, NY, actually sits on the south shores of Lake Placid and encompasses the scenic Mirror Lake.

-Lake Placid is about a 6-hour drive from Toronto and it’s about a 5-hour drive to get from NYC to Lake Placid.
+Lake Placid is about a 6-hour drive from Toronto, and it’s about a 5-hour drive to get from NYC to Lake Placid.
 This makes it a perfect spot to break up a road trip from Toronto to New York or vice-versa.